harmonyideas/html-scripts/README.md

 FileName      | Description
 ------------- | -------------
-App.js  | Simple example of a React component for reading and displaying recipes written in markdown format. angular-population-by-country.html | Basic front-end example for parsing a JSON data file using Angular.
+leaflet-map | Project to track coronavirus statistics for all of NJ counties App.js  | Simple example of a React component for reading and displaying recipes written in markdown format. angular-population-by-country.html | Basic front-end example for parsing a JSON data file using Angular.
 View list of countries by population with search box and pagination. angular-population-by-country.js | javascript file for back-end Angular example